igormiguell/KernelSU/website/docs/guide/how-to-build.md

 ## Build kernel with KernelSU

 If you can successfully build the kernel, adding support for KernelSU will be relatively easy.
-At the root of the kernel source directory, run one of the options listed below:
+In the root of the kernel source directory, run any of the options listed below:

 ::: code-group